 Creating Visual Workflow Automation

-When creating form submission automations, the task must use the form submission as the trigger event.
+When creating form submission automation, the workflow must use the form submission as the trigger event.
 To create a Visual Workflow based on a form submission, do the following:

 Below is an example of a completed automation based on a form submission:

 Frequently Asked Questions

 Q: How can automated communications seem less automated?

 A: Setting up a non-business hours workflow is a great way to ensure your automated communication seems human.
 If a lead submits a contact form after business hours, you can send an email—and not a standard auto-responder—indicating the team will respond in the morning.

 A: Test the automation by filling out the form on your webpage or SharpSpring landing page.
 You will see the lead record created in the Contact Manager, and the workflow will be listed under the Memberships tab.